Utah War: Overview

 At the height of the tensions, on September 11, 1857, at least 120 California-bound settlers from Arkansas, Missouri and other states, including unarmed men, women, and children, were killed in remote southwestern Utah by a group of local Mormon militia.
-They first claimed that the migrants were killed by Natives but it was proven otherwise.
+The Mormon militia responsible for the massacre first claimed that the migrants were killed by Natives but it was proven otherwise.
 This event was later called the Mountain Meadows Massacre, and the motives behind the incident remain unclear.

-The Aiken massacre took place the following month.
+The Aiken Massacre took place the following month.
 In October 1857, Mormons arrested six Californians traveling through Utah and charged them with being spies for the U.S. Army.
 They were released but were later murdered and robbed of their stock and $25,000.

 Other incidents of violence have also been linked to the Utah War, including a Native American attack on the Mormon mission of Fort Lemhi in eastern Oregon Territory, modern-day Idaho.
 They killed two Mormons and wounded several others.
-The historian Brigham Madsen notes, "[T]he responsibility for the [Fort Limhi raid] lay mainly with the Bannock."
+Mormon historian Brigham Madsen notes, "[T]he responsibility for the [Fort Limhi raid] lay mainly with the Bannock."
 David Bigler concludes that the raid was probably caused by members of the Utah Expedition who were trying to replenish their stores of livestock that had been stolen by Mormon raiders.

-Taking all incidents into account, MacKinnon estimates that approximately 150 people died as a direct result of the year-long Utah War, including the 120 migrants killed at Mountain Meadows.
+Taking all incidents into account, William MacKinnon estimated that approximately 150 people died as a direct result of the year-long Utah War, including the 120 migrants killed at Mountain Meadows.
 He points out that this was close to the number of people killed during the seven-year contemporaneous struggle in "Bleeding Kansas".

 In the end, negotiations between the United States and the Latter-day Saints resulted in a full pardon for the Latter-day Saints (except those involved in the Mountain Meadows murders), the transfer of Utah's governorship from church president Brigham Young to non-Mormon Alfred Cumming, and the peaceful entrance of the U.S. Army into Utah.